Medication for Drug & Alcohol Addiction Treatment

 Still, if groups like AA or NA don’t fit with your personal recovery path, you might consider joining a non-12-step group that also offers a similar level of support.
 Such groups might include SMART Recovery, Secular Organizations for Sobriety (SOS), or LifeRing.
 You can always find a group that is more accepting and supportive of your treatment choices if traditional 12-step groups don’t feel like a good match.

-Finding an MAT program is easier than you might expect and can often be accomplished through a simple phone call or visit to a website.
-To locate a buprenorphine program, you can contact the SAMHSA Center for Substance Abuse Treatment (CSAT) at 866-BUP-CSAT (866-287-2728).
-You can also send an email to email@example.com.
+Finding a MAT program is easier than you might expect and can often be accomplished through a simple phone call or visit to a website.
+To start, you can contact American Addiction Centers at to speak with an admissions navigator.
+They can hear your story, provide information, and help you find a MAT program near you.
+Calling is confidential and free, and there is no obligation to enter treatment.